skovnats/SVE-Systemic-Verification-Engineering/README.md

 ### 🤖 From Idea to Implementation

 From this foundation emerged the first working prototype —
-**[Socrates Bot](https://chatgpt.com/g/g-68f1fc9848948191a1cc038db8e3422b-sokrat-socrates-bot-v0-2)** — an LLM-based navigator embodying S.V.E. principles, capable of explaining any concept or theorem “in your language,” bridging human intuition and formal verification.
+**[Socrates Bot](https://chatgpt.com/g/g-68f1fc9848948191a1cc038db8e3422b-sokrat-socrates-bot-v0-2)** — an LLM-based navigator embodying S.V.E. principles, capable of explaining any concept or theorem “in your language”, bridging human intuition and formal verification.

 ---